-This edition was published by Viking Books For Young Readers on November 11, 2010 in hardcover and has 24 pages.
+It is part of the Bear series and is a This picture book is a hardcover edition that was published by Viking Books For Young Readers on November 11, 2010 and has 24 pages.

 Other books in this series include Thank You Bear, Don't Worry Bear, Good Luck Bear, Make a Wish Bear